deepcausality-rs/sites/web/content/en/blog/announcement-adaptive-reasoning.md

 in the graph.
 This enables sophisticated, adaptive reasoning patterns where the system can choose its own path through the graph, conditional on intermediate results.

-## ⚡ Flexible Collection Reasoning with Aggregate Logic
+## ⚡ Collection Reasoning with Aggregate Logic

 Reasoning over a causal collection is no longer limited to a simple "all or nothing" mode.
 DeepCausality 0.8.2 introduces a configurable `AggregateLogic` enum that allows you to specify how results from a group of causaloids should